tomaszgom/java-spring-demo-project/README.md

 # Java Spring Demo Project by Tomasz Gomoradzki

-(application is in development phase but available for review)
+Application is in development phase but is available for review and runs successfully on server once correctly implemented with database.

 Java Spring Demo Project is web application and should be considered as demo, part of the programming portfolio.
 It is based on Spring framework, concepts of CRUD (Create, Read, Update, Delete), Model View Controller and works with Oracle Database.
 Application allows to store and modify client's data.